systelab/systelab-components/README.md

 This will bootstrap a showcase application to test the different components.

-Use watch in the library build to detect file changes automatically.
+Use watch in the library build to detect file changes automatically (except from css).
 Start application in a different terminal:

 Terminal 1
 ```bash